-Don’t let your nose do more running than your legs this spring!
+Don’t let your nose do more running than your legs this season!
 Seasonal allergies, hay fever, allergic rhinitis – no matter what you refer to them as, there is one common denominator everyone can agree on: they’re inconvenient.
-Before moving to the desert to avoid the itchy sore throat you get every spring, take steps to prevent and manage allergies.
+Before moving to the desert to avoid the itchy sore throat you get, take steps to prevent and manage allergies.

 What are seasonal allergies?